Download the all-new Republic app:

 Advertisement

-Bengaluru hotels and restaurants increase us of onions in ir dishes after staple vegetable’s price falls in city.
+Bengaluru hotels and restaurants increase the usage of onions in their dishes after the staple vegetable’s price falls in the city.

 Treasurer of Bangalore Hoteliers Association, V Kamat, told ANI, “Onions have come down to Rs 80-90 from Rs 150-160.
 So, some hotels have again started using it.”